revans011/database-of-combined-slave-trade-voyages/readme.md

 ## Quick start

-1. Clone this repo to a folder on your computer
+1. copy this the _code_and_files_ folder to your computer.
 2. Download the current Trans-Atlantic and Intra-American datasets in CSV format.
 Put them in the folder with the R script.
-That folder also has a number of .csv files.
+There should now be three files in _code_and_files_ (the two datasets and an R script) plus a folder called _numeric_lookup_files_.
-3. Run the R script called **AtlanticWorldSlaveVoyages.R** (useage: AtlanticWorldSlaveVoyages(intra.csv,trans.csv), but replace intra.csv and trans.csv with the names of your downloaded files)
+3. In R, run the R script called **AtlanticWorldSlaveVoyages.R** (useage: AtlanticWorldSlaveVoyages(intra.csv,trans.csv), but replace intra.csv and trans.csv with the names of your downloaded files)

 ## Short biblography